 4. In case of defect the seller is entitled to deliver a substitute.
 If this turns out to be a failure, the buyer has the right to a reduction of the purchase price or withdrawal.

-IX.
+VIII.
 Place of Performance and Jurisdiction

 1. For merchants and legal persons under public law the place of performance and jurisdiction is at the seller’s place of business.